 Making jewelry with friends is a fantastic option for get-togethers as children start outgrowing dolls and action figures.
 Many kids are more likely to open up and share when their hands are busy.
 What’s more, projects like making jewelry provide a screen-free way to spend constructive time together.

 A kit that’s too advanced would frustrate a younger child, as would a kit that’s too simple for an older child.
 The best kit for your kid matches their skill set, interest level, and fashion sense.
-Read on to learn about the best jewelry-making kits for kids.
+Learn about the best jewelry-making kits for kids.

 Kids’ jewelry-making kits are designed for every level, from preschoolers up to high schoolers.